DiscoverAtlanta.com homepage

 Tom, Dick & Hank

-Hank Johnson owns the barbecue restaurant with two locations, one in Downtown College Park, the other Downtown Atlanta.
-Nicknamed “Happy Hour Hank”, Johnson has been on national cooking shows and always brings the personality.
+Hank Johnson owns the barbecue restaurant Tom, Dick & Hank, with two locations, one in downtown College Park, and the other in downtown Atlanta.
+Nicknamed “Happy Hour Hank,” Johnson has been on national cooking shows and always brings the personality.
 Try the smoked wings, chicken sausage or brisket.

 Vegan or Vegetarian Restaurants